It is a painless and non-invasive procedure.

 Ideally, these are a few months apart.
 For couples who want to measure their baby’s individual growth and development, these 4D ultrasounds can be fascinating.

 When should you have your 4D ultrasound?

-There is some discrepancy between the clinics around when to perform a 3D and / or 4D ultrasound.
-Many claim that the optimal time is between 27 and 32 weeks of gestation and other states between 26 and 30 weeks.
+There is some discrepancy between the clinics around when to perform a 3D and 4D ultrasound.
+Many claim that the optimal time is between 27 and 32 weeks of gestation, while other states are between 26 and 30 weeks.